tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

  - therefore, liver has acquired mechanisms of immune tolerance to avoid overactive immune response
  - liver allografts are accepted across MHC mismatches without immunosuppression due to liver immune tolerance
  - non-liver allografts also rejected less with co-transplantation of liver allograft, **not sure how this induces systemic tolerance but very interesting**
+# Immune toxicities elicited by CTLA-4 blockade in cancer patients are associated with early diversification of the T cell repertoire
+## Abstract
+ - CTLA-4 blockade leads to proliferation of circulating T cells, also clonal expansion of tissue-reactive T cells?
+ - **CTLA-4 blockade induced greater diversification of T cell repertoire (more clonotypes including newly detected clones, declined clonality) in irAE patients compared to no irAE patients**
+ - initial broadening in repertoire occured within 2 weeks of treatment preceeding irAE onset
+ - irAE patients had more diverse CD4<sup>+</sup> and CD8<sup>+</sup> T cells but no differences in Tregs
+## Introduction
+ - **prior work: CTLA-4 blockade promotes remodeling of T cell repertoire (gain and loss of clonotypes but an overall net bias towards gains leading to increased repertoire diversity)**
+ - **survival not correlated with generation of new clones but rather with maintenance of pre-existing, high frequency (> 1 in 1,000) clonotypes**
+ - **takehome: T cell diversification deleterious via promotion of autoreactivity**
+ - **mechanistic model: CTLA-4 blockade induces autoreactivity by mobilizing newly detectable clones, irAE-mediating clones may be enriched within population of activated T cells, distinct from other tissue-specific immunopathologies driven by oligoclonal response to specific antigens like celiac**
+## Discussion
+ - **with how early TCR diversification is here compared to how late irAEs can develop, TCR repertoire changes can't be the only factor in irAE development**
+# Improved survival with T cell clonotype stability after anti-CTLA-4 treatment in cancer patients
+# Abstract
+ - **CTLA-4 blockade results in both expansion and loss of T cell clonotypes, global turnover of T cell repertoire**
+ - improved survival associated with maintenance of high-frequency clones at baseline
+ - stably maintained clonotypes included T cells with high avidity TCRs, like virus-reactive T cells
+## Discussion
+ - 2 models of effects of CTLA-4 blockade on Teffs: (i) the threshold model whereby CTLA-4 blockade would allow low-avidity T cells to expand and diversity to increase, (ii) the attenuation model whereby CTLA-4 blockade would promote the preferential expansion of high-avidity T cells and narrowing of the repertoire
+ - results not really cleanly supporting either model
+ - **diverse repertoires are important in limiting the magnitude of immune escape but may also promote self-reactive clones and induce host inflammation**
 # Improving CAR-T immunotherapy: overcoming the challenges of T cell exhaustion
  - **CAR (chimeric antigen receptor) allows modified T cells to mount antigen-specific immune response to cells bearing CAR target antigen independently of MHC**
  - CAR T cell therapy failure often attributed to antigen escape (selection pressure under CAR T surveillance leads to emergence of antigen-negative tumors), but relapse can occur with antigen-positive tumors (can be hard for CAR T cells to access tumor cells for example due to regulatory T cells in tumor secreting inhibitory cytokines)